OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ## Event-based activation behavior and limitations

 Add-ins that activate based on events are designed to be short-running, up to 330 seconds only.
 We recommend you have your add-in call the `event.completed` method to signal it has completed processing the launch event.
-The add-in is also ended when the user closes the compose window.
+The add-in also ends when the user closes the compose window.

 If the user has multiple add-ins that subscribed to the same event, the Outlook platform launches the add-ins in no particular order.
 Currently, only five event-based add-ins can be actively running.
 Any additional add-ins are pushed to a queue then run as previously active add-ins are completed or deactivated.